genov8/breakr/README.md

 `breakr` is a lightweight, production-ready Circuit Breaker implementation for Go.
 It helps protect your services from cascading failures and ensures high availability.

+## Why Breakr?

+Breakr is a modern, observability-first circuit breaker for Go.

+While many libraries focus on complex configuration, Breakr focuses on:

+- Simplicity
+- Production readiness
+- Built-in Prometheus integration
+- Clean and minimal API

+Breakr is designed for modern microservices where monitoring and observability matter.

 ## 📦 Installation

 ```sh